- Conservation status

 Campaign Manager

-Wrybill are unique birds, and the Pukorokoro Coast of Tikapo Moana Hauraki Gulf is Wrybill Central.
-After breeding on South Island riverbeds, nearly half the world population migrate here.
-Pukorokoro Shorebird Centre is campaigning to raise the profile of these cool creatures, that too many New Zealanders know little about.
+With their sideways-turned bill, ngutu pare | wrybill are unique among birds, and the Pūkorokoro Coast of Tikapa Moana Firth of Thames is Wrybill Central.
+Nearly half the world population migrate there after breeding on South Island braided riverbeds.
+Pūkorokoro Miranda Shorebird Centre is campaigning to raise the profile of these cool creatures about which too many New Zealanders know too little.
 Nor do they realise the pressures on those precious riverbed habitats, the only places where wrybill can breed.
-We will join with South Island colleagues such as Ashley River Care and Braid affiliates in this campaign.
+We are joining with South Island colleagues such as Rakahuri Ashley River Care and BRaid affiliates in this campaign to recruit for the WryForce.

 - Share your vote